-The current coronavirus emergency has left many people concerned about their housing.
-The Government introduced some changes which gave many people some additional temporary protection from eviction, but this has now come to an end.
+The ongoing pandemic has left many people concerned about their housing.
+The Government introduced some changes which gave people some temporary protection from eviction, but these measures have now ended.

 BHT Advice Services in Brighton, Eastbourne & Hastings are open and continue to provide specialist advice services in housing and asylum/immigration matters.
-Whilst our offices are not open to the public we are providing advice by telephone, email and other remote media.
+We are providing advice by telephone, email and other remote media.
 We are still able to see those clients who do not have access to advice by telephone or other media face to face in our Covid secure offices.
-Our services are funded by the Legal Aid Agency and by Local Authorities and this means there are certain restrictions to the service which you can read about on each area webpage.
-For housing queries please contact the relevant office below:
+Our services are funded by the Legal Aid Agency and by Local Authorities, which means there are certain restrictions to the service which you can read about on each area office's webpage.
+You can contact the relevant office below for further information:

 For Asylum/Immigration queries please email firstname.lastname@example.org

-You may now receive letters from the Court giving you a date for a Review or Substantive Hearing to consider the claim for possession of your home.
-If the Court has already made a possession order for your home, your landlord will be able to apply for a Warrant of Possession to evict you from your property, if you have accrued 6 months rent arrears or if possession was granted in relation to anti-social behaviour.
+You may receive letters from the Court giving you a date for a Review or Substantive hearing to consider the claim for possession of your home.
+If the court has already made a possession order for your home, your landlord may apply for a Warrant of Possession to evict you from your property, if you have accrued 6 months rent arrears or if possession was granted in relation to anti-social behaviour.

 Housing Possession Court Duty Schemes

-BHT runs the Housing Possession Court Duty Schemes at the Brighton, Lewes and Hastings County Courts, which can give advice on the day of both review possession hearings by telephone, and substantive possession hearings face to face or phone.
+BHT runs the Housing Possession Court Duty Schemes at Brighton, Lewes and Hastings County Courts.
+These schemes give advice on the day of both review possession hearings by telephone, and substantive possession hearings face to face or phone.
 Our adviser will be at the county court on the days where substantive hearings are being held face to face.
 This is emergency advice and free of charge to everyone.
 We would always recommend that you seek advice at the earliest opportunity but if this is not possible we would strongly advise you to either contact us by phone on the day of the hearing, or attend the county court on the day of the hearing.